Nike seen avoiding charges in soccer bribery probe - lawyers

 The indictment also alleged that a New Jersey-based “Sports Marketing Company A” paid bribes to the head of South American soccer association CONMEBOL in exchange for gaining exclusive marketing rights to the Copa Libertadores tournament.

 Asked Wednesday if companies that had won soccer marketing rights faced criminal liability or were being investigated, Attorney General Loretta Lynch said she could not comment on specific investigation targets.
-(Additional reporting by Brett Wolf)
+(Additional reporting by Brett Wolf.; Editing by Noeleen Walder and Stuart Grudgings)